oudaryamay/hobu-privacy-policy/index.md

 ### A. Account Deletion

-You can delete your account at any time from **Settings \> Profile \> Delete Account**.
+You can delete your account at any time from **Profile \> Delete Account**.

 Deleting your account permanently removes:

--   Your profile\
+-   Your profile
--   Household data\
+-   Household data
--   Grocery and stockroom data\
+-   Grocery and stockroom data
 -   All synced cloud data

 This action cannot be undone.

 ### B. Permissions

-You can modify or revoke App permissions (location, notifications, etc.) through your device settings.
+You can modify or revoke App permissions (notifications, etc.) through your device settings.

 ------------------------------------------------------------------------

 ## 7. Children's Privacy

-The App is not intended for children under 13.\
+The App is not intended for children under 13.
-We do not knowingly collect data from children under 13.\
+We do not knowingly collect data from children under 13.
 If such data is identified, we will delete it promptly.

 ------------------------------------------------------------------------